Benefits and Rights

-Historical treaties signed with the Crown (Canada) as well as other old and new legislation guarantee certain rights and benefits to Aboriginal people living in Canada.
+Treaties signed with the Crown pre-1975, as well as other old and new legislation guarantee certain rights and benefits to Aboriginal peoples living in Canada.
 Aboriginal rights are also protected in Canada's Constitution.